eco-association/eco-subgraphs/README.md

 As LockupVaultFactory or ECOWrapped may not be deployed with the rest of the contracts, you can use `0x0000000000000000000000000000000000000000` as the address, and copy the startBlock from any other of your production deployed contracts.
 Do not use a a startBlock of 0 as the subgraph will try to listen for events from the very beginning of the network.

-Once the `networks.json` file has the mainnet configuration, run `yarn network mainnet` and `yarn deploy --node https://api.thegraph.com/deploy/ <your account>/<your subgraph project>` to deploy the subgraph to the hosted service.
+Once the `networks.json` file has the mainnet configuration, run `yarn network mainnet` and `graph deploy --node https://api.thegraph.com/deploy/ <your account>/<your subgraph project>` to deploy the subgraph to the hosted service.

+You will need to [install the Graph CLI](https://thegraph.com/docs/en/cookbook/quick-start/#1-install-the-graph-cli)